 - Loss of enjoyment of life

-Our West Palm Beach wrongful death attorneys advocate for grieving families too.
+Our West Palm Beach wrongful death lawyers also advocate for grieving families.
 If your loved one passed away in a West Palm Beach crash, Florida law allows their personal representative to hold the liable parties responsible.
-The estate executive (executor of their will) could recover a fair settlement for survivors.
-Our attorneys seek wrongful death damages, which may include:
+Our attorneys seek wrongful death damages on behalf of grieving families, which may include:

 - Your loved one’s medical care expenses incurred after the accident